bjheinen/LiquidDiffract/README.md

 ##### Global optimisation capability

 The optimisation algorithms used to estimate density work best when the initial guess, &rho;<sub>0</sub> is close to the true value.
-If the density of the material is very poorly known it is reccomended to use the global optimisation option provided.
-It is not reccomended if a good initial guess can be made, due to slower, and sometimes poor, convergence.
+If the density of the material is very poorly known it is recommended to use the global optimisation option provided.
+It is not recommended if a good initial guess can be made, due to slower, and sometimes poor, convergence.

 The global optimisation procedure used is the basin-hopping algorithm provided by the SciPy library [20-21].
 Basin-hopping is a stochastic algorithm which attempts to find the global minimum of a function by applying an iterative process with each cycle composed of the following features: